jaeseungyum/bem-sass/README.md

 }
 ```
 ```
-Error: element should not be inside of another element
+Error: element should not be within another element
 ```

 ### Keep BEM Entities Immutable